 There are many ways to keep coupons organized.
 Some people use shoe boxes.
 Others use big notebooks.
 No matter what system is used to organize coupons, having them organized is an essential step to building a stockpile.

 Decide on a Stockpile Budget

-Stockpiling is meant to save people money by purchasing multiple amounts of products at low prices.
+Stockpiling is meant to save people money by purchasing multiple products at low prices.
 For most people, stockpiling does not substitute for the weekly trips to the grocery store, at least not at the beginning.
-It is essential for those who are new to stockpiling to decide on how much they can afford out of their weekly budget to spend on stockpiling - then stick to it.
+It is essential for those who are new to stockpiling to decide on how much they can afford out of their weekly budgets to spend on stockpiling -- then stick to it.
 That means walking away from some super deals at times.

 Read the Coupon Boards

 There are hundreds of coupon boards on the internet where people post daily deals that are available in stores.
 Searching for forums specific to your area is a good start.